Updated: Aug 18, 2022

-A financial diagnostic can detect problems such as: inaccurate or double postings, breakdowns in internal controls, poor cash flow management and more.
+A financial diagnostic can detect issues such as: inaccurate or double postings, coding errors, chart of accounts problems, breakdowns in internal controls, poor cash flow management and more.
 It can identify ways to run more efficiently and effectively.
 The diagnostic is a tool to help the business move towards its goals.

 Now, it is best practices not to wait until the “check engine light” of the business comes on so to speak to have a diagnostic done.
 A thorough review of your accounting/financial data and systems is a great tool anytime but crucial during these unparalleled times as we all look to the future.